livingsocial/rails-googleapps-auth/README.markdown

     gem "googleapps-auth", "0.0.5", :git => "git://github.com/livingsocial/rails-googleapps-auth.git", :require => "googleapps_auth"

-### Plugin
-Then, checkout this repo into your vendors/plugins dir:

-    script/rails plugin install git://github.com/livingsocial/rails-googleapps-auth.git

 ## Configuration
 The path to a certificate file _must_ be configured before you start making requests to Google Apps.
 Due to short comings of net/https, the default behavior is to silently fallback to VERIFY_NONE when faced with a ssl cert.